qcri/LLMeBench/fastchat.md

 ## Benchmarking huggingface models via FastChat

 FastChat supports a range of huggingface models and provide serving APIs.
 LLMeBench has an interface to FastChat APIs allowing to query and get responses from models.
+Here is a quick start to load a huggingface model with FastChat and run an asset from LLMeBench on the model.
 ### Install FastChat

 ```bash